For many years, GreenTech

 of STCC and RFTS, the similarities end there.
 The economics are worlds apart.

-If you have any doubts – just follow the above links to get a better
+If you have any doubts – just follow the above link to get a better appreciation

 For comparison, the Windfuels RFTS processes show 45% efficiency will be practical